Neferuptah

 Neferuptah or Ptahneferu (“Beauty of Ptah”) was a daughter of the Egyptian king Amenemhat III (c.
 1860 BC to 1814 BC) of the 12th Dynasty.
-Her sister was the Pharaoh Sobekneferu (“Beauty of Sobek”).
+Her sister was the female Pharaoh Sobekneferu (“Beauty of Sobek”).

 Biography

 Neferuptah is one of the first royal women whose name was written inside a cartouche.
 Although she never had the title 'king's wife', she must have had a special status; it is possible she was regarded as a future ruler.

 Her titles included member of the elite, great of favour, great of praise and beloved king's daughter of his body.